 2. Make Changes at Architectural Points

-Consider the natural boundaries and architectural features of the space.
+Consider the natural boundaries and architectural features of the space in your Pittsburgh open floor plan painting.
 For instance, this might be a corner where walls meet, a built-in cabinet or hutch, stairs, or a sliding glass door.
 These architectural points are natural breaks to change colors on the walls, resulting in a transition that will add variety in shades but still look organic instead of jarring.
 This is also a good guideline for the ceilings of a two-story open layout.

 3. Choose Accent Walls Carefully